tzuyuhua/pm566-fall2022-labs/midterm/midterm.md

     ## [1] 0

-Summary:
+Summary: Dateset “death” seems to have more NA’s compare to the other two datasets, fortunately not in the key variables we are interested in.
+On the otherhand, there is one missing value in social_vulnerability_index in dataset “hes”, we will deal with it later.
+No abnormal values are observed.
+And the county_name between dataset “hes” and “county_pop” are different, so we’ll deal with that to.

 ## Estimated state vaccine hesitancy level

-Now that in order for us to estimated state vaccine hesitancy level, I’ll assign population size to each county by merging the hesitency and population dataset.
+Now that in order for us to estimate state vaccine hesitancy level, I’ll assign population size to each county by merging the hesitancy and population dataset.

 But before we do the merge, there are some slight differences in